Executive Function Coaching in Greenwich, CT

 Is executive function coaching a replacement for medication or therapy?

-No. Coaching is skills-and systems-based.
-It can work alongside therapy and/or medication, and it’s often the missing piece that turns “support”
+No. Coaching is skills- and systems-based.
+It can work alongside therapy and/or medication, and is often the missing piece that turns “support” into real follow-through.

-How is executive function coaching different from tutoring for ADHD?
+How is executive function coaching different from tutoring?

-At what age is it best to start executive function coaching for ADHD?
+At what age is it best to start executive function coaching?

 ↑ Back to top